fonttools/fonttools/Doc/source/designspaceLib/xml.rst

 ``<mappings>`` element
 ======================

--  Define axis mappings.
+-  Define an axis mappings group.
 -  Child element of ``axes``

+.. rubric:: Attributes

+- ``description``: optional, string. the description of this mappings group

- .. versionadded:: 5.1
+ .. versionadded:: 5.2

 ``<mapping>`` element